Clubhouse With No Mayo And No Bones.

 I would not be able to function for the rest of the day unless I succumbed to my daily unhealthy breakfast habit.

 I had already driven east for blocks and there were not any greasy spoon diners along Bloor Street.
-As I approached Jane Street I saw a restaurant sign with burnt out light bulbs.
-I slowed down and peered through the front window and there were a few people inside.
-Perfect, it was open, I was starving and from what I could see it looked like a fine establishment to get my next breakfast fix.
+As I approached Jane Street I saw a dimly lit restaurant sign with a few burnt out light bulbs.
+I slowed down and peered through the front window and saw there were people inside.
+Perfect, it was open, I was starving and from what I could see it looked like a fine establishment for me to get my next breakfast fix.

 I parked my truck, bought a Toronto Sun paper from the box outside and I went inside for the very first time.
-My memories are as vivid today while writing this story as they were that morning back in late 1981.
+My memories are as vivid today while writing this story as they were on that morning back in late 1981.

 On my first visit, I sat at the lunch counter; there were a couple of older guys sitting at the far end of the counter.
 The man behind the counter was wearing a stained white apron and a Toronto Maple Leafs baseball hat.
 He was tossing slices of bacon on the grill and I remember he had a little weight he put on the bacon to keep it from curling up.
 He was talking with the other two guys; I assumed he was the owner.